 - PowerToys is a set of freeware utilities from Microsoft for its Windows operating system.

-- These utilities enable you to automate tasks and perform actions efficiently on your Windows 10 machine.
+- PowerToys utilities allow you to automate tasks and perform actions efficiently on your Windows 10 or Windows 11 machine.

-- You can use them to add more functionality to your system, as well as to automate/devise ways to increase your productivity.
+- Using them, you can add more functionality to your system, as well as devise ways to increase your productivity.

 Microsoft debuted the first version of PowerToys with Windows 95.
-A few years later, it went on to launch its second iteration.
-This time, for Windows XP — available as a separate download.
-Later, after a lull for few years, the company eventually released another update to PowerToys in 2019.
-And, like its previous iteration, this one was also made available as a separate download.
+A few years later, it released its second iteration with Windows XP, as a separate download.
+Later, after a lull for a few years, the company eventually released another update to PowerToys in 2019.

-Currently, PowerToys offers a few different utilities to help you with certain operations on your computer.
-If you’re a Windows 10 user, you can take advantage of these utilities to add better functionality to your system and increase your productivity.
+Currently, PowerToys offers a bunch of different utilities to help you with various operations on your computer.
+If you’re on Windows 10 or Windows 11, you can take advantage of these utilities to add better functionality to your system and improve your productivity.

 How to install and set up PowerToys on Windows 10?